-6. Supports the overall operation of the bookstore by participating in annual storewide inventory as well as end of semester textbook inventory, assisting with buyback periods, shipping books to students, and maintaining telecourse tapes.
+5. Supports the overall operation of the bookstore by participating in the annual storewide inventory, the end of semester textbook inventory, assisting with buyback periods, and shipping books to students.

 7. Maintains competency in current skills and develops new skills as the job requires by attending training and/or courses as required by the Bookstore Manager.

-8. Contributes to the overall success of the bookstore by performing all other duties as assigned.
+9. Contributes to the success of the Drago College Store by performing other duties as required.